jaujud/gilded-rose-kata/README.md

 2. Requirement for new feature: "'Conjured' items degrade in Quality twice as fast as normal items"

 It is not stated if only regular items can be "Conjured" or there can be special "Conjured" items like "Conjured Adged Brie".
 As it is impossible to clarify this, it is asumed the only regular items can be "Cojured".

+3. It is not mentioned if "backstage passes" apply only to "TAFKAL80ETC" concert.
+Initial implementation asumes it only applies to this particular concert.